 - Misprescribed medications

-Contact the experienced birth injury lawyers at the Law Office of Jared S. Zafran to discuss your legal options.
+Contact the experienced birth injury lawyers at The Law Office of Jared S. Zafran, LLC to discuss your legal options.

 In most cases, a birth injury is considered medical malpractice.
 Some birth injuries can simply be the result of congenital defects and disorders that are unrelated to the quality of care provided by a healthcare professional.
 However, many causes for birth injuries are overlooked or worsened by a healthcare provider and are therefore considered medical malpractice.
 It is important to work with a local Philadelphia birth injury attorney experienced in birth injuries to determine whether a birth injury was due to malpractice on behalf of a provider.